carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 So, what you need to do it to find the “fitting” of the ingredients, that would result in your solution.

 Think about the following questions whenever we encounter a situation involving machine learning.

-> ## Conceptual Questions
->
-> What is the benefit of machine learning in this situation?
->
-> What are we trying to predict?
->
-> What features do we have for those predictions?
->
-> What machine learning model did we use, and why did we decide to use that one?
-{: .challenge}

 ### What does machine learning mean for biology?